-Remembrance Day is tomorrow.
+Remembrance Day is this week.
 Many people who are not war veterans wonder: what do war veterans remember on Remembrance Day?
 The answer may surprise you….

 Remembrance Day is November 11th each year.
 On the 11th hour of the 11th month of the 11th day we are all invited to fall silent and remember.
 Before I was a war veteran myself, I always wondered what they remembered.
 Did they remember dead comrades and the enemies who killed them?
 Did they remember discomfort, fear, hunger, near misses, and victories and defeats both small and large?
 Just what were they thinking about, I wondered.

 War is such a huge, traumatic and complex endeavor that it’s quite impossible for any one individual to grasp fully.
 Like victims of a car crash or bank robbery, or even a visit to Disneyland when it’s busy, following the event itself, everyone gives a different story about what happened.
 The only thing that you can reliably comment on relates to what happened to you, personally, and even then sometimes you can’t be too sure.

 As a consequence, one of the things that I tend to remember is where I was and what I was doing during various phases of my career as an infantry officer in charge of paratroopers and marines engaged in a deadly conflict with some of the world’s most accomplished terrorists.
 I remember what I was doing when one of the Sergeants in our battalion, a well-liked veteran of the Falklands War, was killed by a remotely controlled bomb.
 The same fate befell a search dog and his handler.
 I remember reporting deaths on our company radio net.
 I remember meeting a grief stricken young widow when we returned from one of our tours.
 I remember getting smacked in the left side of my head, just above the eye, by a blast thrown sliding door as I rushed to the operations room to take charge during a mortar attack on our base.